Perthes Disease

 Aggressive Surgical Treatment: Hip Distraction

 If the hip has not improved or stabilized after more conservative treatments, or if the hip is classified as being high risk, then more aggressive treatments are used.
 There are different types of surgeries that cut the bone of either the pelvis or the upper femur in order to place the femoral head within the hip cup.
 These types of operations are called pelvic and femoral osteotomies.
-Although these procedures may be used as part of the surgical treatment, Dr. Standard rarely uses them as the primary surgical treatment.
-Dr. Standard’s primary procedure for severe Perthes disease is hip distraction treatment.
+Although these procedures may be used as part of the surgical treatment, we rarely use them as the primary surgical treatment.
+The International Center for Limb Lengthening’s primary procedure for severe Perthes disease is hip distraction treatment.

 What are the major phases of hip distraction treatment for Perthes disease?